 SANDAG, in cooperation with Caltrans, continues to seek opportunities to improve interregional connections between San Diego County and Orange County on the I-5 Corridor, Riverside County on the I-15 corridor, Imperial County on the I-8 corridor, and on the critical freight and passenger LOSSAN rail corridor.

-The Board of Directors approved projects for proposed programming in the 2020 STIP RTIP at its meeting on November 19, 2021.
-The California Transportation Commission adopted the 2022 STIP in March 2022.
+The Board of Directors approved projects for proposed programming in the 2024 STIP RTIP at its meeting on October 27, 2023.
+The California Transportation Commission is expected to adopt the 2024 STIP in March 2024.